 MindNode is a great competitor in the niche of mind-mapping apps.
 It brings the common brainstorming technique from the whiteboard to iOS devices and Macs.

-The fifth iteration of this app is polished, comes with an easy-to-learn user experience, and identical keyboard shortcuts on all platforms.
+The seventh iteration of this app is polished, comes with an easy-to-learn user experience, and identical keyboard shortcuts on all platforms.

 It can be used for planning projects ideas, present meetings, or outlining a new thesis or paper.
 It will suit everybody with a tendency to think visually.
 Using MindNode, you can outline your thoughts visually, and spatially, on your tablet or computer screen.

 As possible drawbacks, there are few to none collaboration tools.
 If brainstorming with groups, this might not be the best option.
 Overall, the feature set is rather limited, but has all the essentials.